tsionyx/pynogram/README.rst

     pip install pynogram

-You can also install *numpy* for better performance (it's not listed in requirements to keep the package lightweight).
+You can also install *numpy* for slightly better performance when running on CPython interpreter
+(it's not listed in requirements to keep the package lightweight).
-However, numpy does not work with PyPy interpreter.
+Numpy does not work with PyPy interpreter.

 Console
 -------

-Console-based solver works on a wide variety of pythons: python2.7+, python3.5+, PyPy 2.7, PyPy 3.5.
+Console-based solver works on a wide variety of pythons: CPython2.7 and 3.5+, PyPy 2.7 and 3.5.
 The best performance, however, achieved on PyPy (version 3 is always preferable), so try it out.

 Firstly, make sure it works (if not, see the `Errors`_ section):